aiwolfdial/RandomTalkAgent/README.md

 * After Day 1, the end of the days have votes by all players and an attack by a werewolf.
 Vote, attack, inspection are made via specific APIs (network communications).
 * A day consists of a couple turns, where all of agents can make a talk for each turn, receiving talks of previous turns.
 * (New from 2020) An agent is required to talk for each turn in the day, but the order within a talk is random.
 An agent could be asked to make a talk just after the previous talk, or after 8 talks (2 talks of 4 other agents) of other agents.
-* An agent should make a talk within a specified periods after a talk request is sent.
+* An agent should make a talk within a specified periods (planned to be within several minutes in AIWoldDial2023) after a talk request is sent.
 * During days, Agents can communicate anything in natural language.
 A talk should consists of normal letters and punctuations only.
 An agent returns "Skip" when nothing to talk, returns "Over" if nothing to talk anymore in that day.
 * Use Agent[0x] (e.g. Agent[05], x is 1-5)  to mention other agents．
 * An anchor e.g. ">>Agent[0x]" could be inserted at the beginning of a talk to refer to another agent, to whom your agent with to talk with.
 That agent is assumed to respond something to your agent by using an anchor.